 If you have any queries about the contract register, please contact the Procurement Team by e-mailing CorporateProcurement@stockton.gov.uk.

 How to use the contract register

-Stockton Council has standard terms & conditions for the purchase of goods, services and consultancy.
-These do not vary and all organisations doing business with the Council are required to comply with these T&Cs.
-For some contracts we will also have a set of “Special Terms & Conditions” which are bespoke to the contract and if these are required they will be issued to bidding organisations as part of the pack of tender documents.
+We have standard terms and conditions for the purchase of goods, services and consultancy.
+These do not vary and all organisations doing business with us are required to comply.
+For some contracts we will also have a set of "special terms and conditions" which are bespoke to the contract and if these are required they will be issued to bidding organisations as part of the pack of tender documents.